yannixeno/Hackfinity-CTF/Phantom/readme.md

 ### 🕵️‍♂️ Exploitation

-Once they did, I hooked a meterpreter session and navigated to the desktop:
+Once they did, I hooked a meterpreter session and navigated to the desktop and found the flag:

 ```bash
 cd c:/users/Administrator/Desktop